core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 There are some application scenarios using group communication that have particularly strict requirements.
 One example of this is the requirement of low message latency in non-emergency lighting applications {{I-D.somaraju-ace-multicast}}.
 For those applications which have tight performance constraints and relaxed security requirements, it can be inconvenient for some endpoints to verify digital signatures in order to assert source authenticity of received group messages.
 In other cases, the signature verification can be deferred or only checked for specific actions.
 For instance, a command to turn a bulb on where the bulb is already on does not need the signature to be checked.
 In such situations, the counter signature needs to be included anyway as part of the group message, so that an endpoint that needs to validate the signature for any reason has the ability to do so.

 In this specification, it is NOT RECOMMENDED that endpoints do not verify the counter signature of received group messages.
 However, it is recognized that there may be situations where it is not always required.
 The consequence of not doing the signature validation is that security in the group is based only on the group-authenticity of the shared keying material used for encryption.
 That is, endpoints in the group have evidence that a received message has been originated by a group member, although not specifically identifiable in a secure way.
 This can violate a number of security requirements, as the compromise of any element in the group means that the attacker has the ability to control the entire group.
 Even worse, the group may not be limited in scope, and hence the same keying material might be used not only for light bulbs but for locks as well.
 Therefore, extreme care must be taken in situations where the security requirements are relaxed, so that deployment of the system will always be done safely.

+# Document Updates # {#sec-document-updates}

+RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -01 to -02 ## {#sec-01-02}

+* Terminology has been made more aligned with RFC7252 and draft-ietf-core-object-security: i) "client" and "server" replace the old "multicaster" and "listener", respectively; ii) "silent server" replaces the old "pure listener".

+* Section 2 has been updated to have the Group Identifier stored in the 'ID Context' parameter defined in draft-ietf-core-object-security.

+* Section 3 has been updated with the new format of the Additional Authenticated Data.

+* Major rewriting of Section 4 to better highlight the differences with the message processing in draft-ietf-core-object-security.

+* Added Sections 7.2 and 7.3 discussing security considerations about uniqueness of (key, nonce) and collision of group identifiers, respectively.

+* Minor updates to Appendix A.1 about assumptions on multicast communication topology and group size.

+* Updated Appendix C on format of group identifiers, with practical implications of possible collisions of group identifiers.

+* Updated Appendix D.2, adding a pointer to draft-palombini-ace-key-groupcomm about retrieval of nodes' public keys through the Group Manager.

+* Minor updates to Appendix E.3 about Challenge-Response synchronization of sequence numbers based on the Echo option from draft-ietf-core-echo-request-tag.

+## Version -00 to -01 ## {#sec-00-01}

+* Section 1.1 has been updated with the definition of group as "security group".

+* Section 2 has been updated with:

+    * Clarifications on etablishment/derivation of security contexts.

+    * A table summarizing the the additional context elements compared to OSCORE.

+* Section 3 has been updated with:

+    * Examples of request and response messages.

+    * Use of CounterSignature0 rather than CounterSignature.

+    * Additional Authenticated Data including also the signature algorithm, while not including the Group Identifier any longer.

+* Added Section 6, listing the responsibilities of the Group Manager.

+* Added Appendix A (former section), including assumptions and security objectives.

+* Appendix B has been updated with more details on the use cases.

+* Added Appendix C, providing an example of Group Identifier format.

+* Appendix D has been updated to be aligned with draft-palombini-ace-key-groupcomm.